rk68/rk68/README.md

 - Developed classifiers and a regression model for neutrino images, achieving an F1 score of 0.81.
 The project was implemented in Python using Keras, Pandas, TensorFlow, and Numpy.
 Grade: 91%

-#### Measuring the Cosmic Ray Muon Lifetime

-- Performed data analysis and curve-fitting of muon detector measurements using Python (Pandas, Matplotlib, Numpy, Sklearn).
-Grade: 79%

-#### StartupGPT

-- Developed a GPT-wrapper that generates a start-up idea, 1-minute pitch, MVP ideas, market-sizing and product roadmap over a weekend.
-Used langchain, streamlit, OpenAI api among others.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------